 CANDIDATES FOR SURGICAL TREATMENT — Candidates for surgical repair of POP are women with symptomatic prolapse who have failed or declined conservative management.

 Women with symptomatic prolapse — Reconstructive surgery for POP should be performed only in women who have symptomatic prolapse, with few exceptions.
-Surgical correction of asymptomatic POP or non-bothersome POP is of uncertain benefit and adds perioperative risks.
+Surgical correction of asymptomatic POP or non-bothersome POP has no known benefit and adds perioperative risks.

 POP symptoms include pelvic pressure, sensation of a vaginal bulge, urinary retention, and/or difficult defecation; some women need to reduce the prolapse using a finger in the vagina (also referred to as splinting) to urinate or defecate.
 Prolapsed vaginal tissue may protrude, leading to chronic discharge and bleeding from ulceration.
 Such symptoms may interfere with daily activities, sexual function, or exercise.
-(See "Pelvic organ prolapse in women: An overview of the epidemiology, risk factors, clinical manifestations, and management", section on 'Clinical manifestations'.)
+(See "Pelvic organ prolapse in women: Epidemiology, risk factors, clinical manifestations, and management", section on 'Clinical manifestations'.)

 When women undergo other pelvic procedures (eg, vaginal hysterectomy, stress urinary incontinence [SUI] surgery), some surgeons repair asymptomatic prolapse to prevent the need for subsequent surgery.
 This practice is based upon the assumption that prolapse will progress.
 This approach makes sense to patients and surgeons but remains unproven and may increase surgical morbidity.
 Interestingly, the natural history of prolapse does not follow a progressive course in all women.
-Data suggest that the course is progressive until menopause, after which the degree of prolapse may follow a course of alternating progression and regression [9-11].
-On the other hand, in addition to premenopausal status, risk factors for the progression of POP include obesity and hysterectomy [12,13].
-(See "Pelvic organ prolapse in women: An overview of the epidemiology, risk factors, clinical manifestations, and management", section on 'Risk factors'.)
+Data suggest that the course is progressive until menopause, after which the degree of prolapse may follow a course of alternating progression and regression [10-12].
+On the other hand, in addition to premenopausal status, risk factors for the progression of POP include obesity and hysterectomy [13,14].
+(See "Pelvic organ prolapse in women: Epidemiology, risk factors, clinical manifestations, and management", section on 'Risk factors'.)

 Given the paucity of data regarding repair of asymptomatic POP, for most women with asymptomatic stage 0 to 2 prolapse who are undergoing other pelvic floor procedures (eg, SUI surgery), we suggest not performing prolapse repair.
 Prolapse repair for asymptomatic women at the time of other pelvic surgery is a reasonable option in women with advanced prolapse (stages 3 or 4) or risk factors for prolapse progression (eg, concomitant hysterectomy, premenopausal status, obesity).